 This is a new recommendation and may take some time for each hospital to arrange so may not be available in your local area yet, please ask your midwife or maternity unit for local details.
 The visiting that is being offered is dependent on the facilities in each hospital and we are regularly reviewing how we can increase these options.
 For the times during your stay that you do not have a visitor we would like you to know that our staff are here to support you emotionally and practically.

 Will maternity staff be wearing personal protective equipment?

-To help to reduce the spread of coronavirus, all maternity staff in the hospital and community will be wearing personal protective equipment (PPE).
+To help to reduce the spread of coronavirus, all maternity and health visiting staff in the hospital and community will be wearing personal protective equipment (PPE).
 This may include masks, aprons or gowns, gloves and face visors.